Antivirus software: Online scanning

+Content disarm & reconstruction

+Content Disarm & Reconstruction (CDR) technology protects a network from malware by removing components from inbound files which do not rigorously conform with the standards of that file type.
+It does so by rebuilding the original files without any illegitimate components present.
+Part of the CDR process may also involve flattening and converting the reconstructed files to Portable Document Format (PDF) for maximum safety.

+CDR malware removal does not attempt to identify malware behavior before taking action; rather, it employs a zero-trust approach against files entering a network perimeter.
+This can make it an effective solution for protecting networks against zero-day vulnerabilities.

 Specialized tools

 Virus removal tools are available to help remove stubborn infections or a certain type of infection.
-Examples include Windows Malicious Software Removal Tool, Sophos Scan & Clean, and Kaspersky Virus Removal Tool.
+Examples include Windows Malicious Software Removal Tool, Kaspersky Virus Removal Tool, and Sophos Scan & Clean.
 It is also worth noting that sometimes antivirus software can produce a false-positive result, indicating an infection where there is none.

 A rescue disk that is bootable, such as a CD or USB storage device, can be used to run antivirus software outside of the installed operating system in order to remove infections while they are dormant.
-A bootable antivirus disk can be useful when, for example, the installed operating system is no longer bootable or has malware that is resisting all attempts to be removed by the installed antivirus software.
-Examples of some of these bootable disks include the Trend Micro Rescue Disk, Kaspersky Rescue Disk, and Comodo Rescue Disk.
-Most of the rescue disk software can also be installed onto a USB storage device that is bootable on newer computers.
+A bootable rescue disk can be useful when, for example, the installed operating system is no longer bootable or has malware that is resisting all attempts to be removed by the installed antivirus software.
+Examples of software that can be used on a bootable rescue disk include the Kaspersky Rescue Disk, Trend Micro Rescue Disk, and Comodo Rescue Disk.